Aspen-AI/LLMTest_NeedleInAHaystack/AWARITY_README.md

 ### Install and Run

-1. Fork and clone the repository.
+1. Clone the repository.
-2. Create and activate the virtual environment as described above.
+2. Create and activate a virtual environment.
 3. Copy `.env.example` and name `.env`, use this file to set environment variables
 4. Install the package in editable mode by running the following command from repository root: